microsoft/DeepSpeed/blogs/deepspeed-fastgen/2024-01-19/README.md

 As seen in *Figure 4* and *Figure 5*, DeepSpeed-FastGen is able to provide higher throughput and lower latency compared to vLLM for Falcon-40B and Falcon-180B.

-# 4. Stability and Software Enhancements <a name="stability-and-software-enhancements"></a>
+# 4. Feature Enhancements <a name="stability-and-software-enhancements"></a>

-In this section we introduce several stability and software enhancements that have been released since we first introduced DeepSpeed-FastGen.
+In this section we introduce several feature enhancements that have been released since we first introduced DeepSpeed-FastGen.

 ## Performance Optimizations
 We achieve a notable improvement in performance by minimizing the scheduling overhead for querying KV cache states as discussed in [Performance Optimizations](#performance-optimizations).